pachyderm/docs/content/2.4.x/enterprise/auth/enterprise-server/single-cluster-setup.md

 ---
 # metadata #
-title: Activate Enterprise Server for Single-Cluster
+title: Activate ES for Single-Cluster
 description: Learn how to set up a Pachyderm enterprise server for a single-cluster environment embedded in pachd.
 date:
 # taxonomy #